Who we are and what we do

 26. We measure the use of NICE guidance and publish impact reports showing how our recommendations have been used in practice to improve outcomes in priority areas.
 Our impact reports are based on publicly available data and other sources which contain information about the uptake of our work.

 Communicating about our guidance, standards and other resources

-Putting our guidance and standards into practice
+Putting our recommendations into practice

+We are aware that NICE guidance sometimes recommends changes in practice which the NHS, local government and social care providers may find difficult to implement, especially when faced with limited resources and differing local budget priorities.
 NICE is committed to supporting commissioners and providers, local authorities and organisations in the wider public and voluntary sector to make the best use of their money, setting out the case for investment and disinvestment through our guidance programmes and our other advice.